sjaehn/BOops/README.md

 ## What's new

 * Factory presets
-* Additional reach parameter (in FxWah and FxChop)
+* Additional reach parameter (in FxWah, FxScratch, and FxChop)

 ## TODO